tgh-apil/LumbarSpinePhantom2/README.md

 Modelling and enclosure created in openSCAD (FLOSS): http://www.openscad.org

 See .scad files in the repository
-Final printable STLs exported from openscad: "L-Spine 3-level.stl" and "L-Spine 5-level.stl".
+Final printable STLs exported from openscad: "3_lvl_spine.stl" and "5_lvl_spine.stl".